esqu1/ProjectAPCS/README.md

 - Implementing a 3D array instead.
 - New structure now works when rotating 1 degree at a time.

+2015-01-13
+- A right face turn was implemented.
 OUR PLAN

 We plan to make a virtual Rubik's Cube controlled by the keyboard.